-I used to suggest to such parents that am informed decision was wiser than one based on ignorance, but that argument, despite its validity, made little impression.
+I used to suggest to such parents that an informed decision was wiser than one based on ignorance, but that argument, despite its validity, made little impression.
 Major segments of our culture make such a virtue of independence that many will not admit, however often it is demonstrated to them, that self-reliance often develops best in an environment characterized by conviction and standards.
-I now simply observe that children left on their own may not have to shed a Jewish imprint when they become adults but that they will have to free themselves of the imprint of the rather coarse and self-indulgent materialist and hedonist culture whose values are consecrated on the television they watch every Sabbath morning and most other times.
+I now simply observe that children left on their own may not have to shed when they become adults a Jewish imprint but that they will have to free themselves of the imprint of the rather coarse and self-indulgent materialist and hedonist culture whose values are consecrated on the television they watch every Sabbath morning and most other times.

 - I'm puzzled by all this talk of environment and community.
 I was taught that religion was what a person does with his solitariness and the idea made sense to me.

 Someone quoted Alfred North Whitehead to you; unfortunately this is a case where a fine logician was guilty of imprecision.
-He wrote religion when he meant faith.
+He wrote religion when he really meant faith.
+Faith says: I believe.
 Faith is your private understanding of your religion.
-Faith says: I believe.
-Religion presents and promotes what a community believes.
-It is a corporate expression of values and vision.
-Our religion envolves the synagogues, scriptures, holidays, rituals, proverbs, myths, liturgies, ethical mandates and sacred symbols which present and represent Judaism's special and surprising message.
+Religion represents what a community believes.
+It is the corporate and symbolic expression of the values and vision of the community of which you are a part.
+Our religion envolves the synagogues, scriptures, holidays, rituals, proverbs, myths, liturgies, ethical values and sacred symbols which present and represent Judaism's special and surprising message.